 Looking south on the lake from our campsite

-After unhooking the fifth wheel, we set off to explore a side road along Groundhog Creek that led east into the hills and Seagull Lakes.
+After unhooking the fifth wheel, we explored a side road along Groundhog Creek that led east into the hills and Seagull Lakes.

 Side road to Seagull Lakes